nuejs/nue/packages/nuejs.org/docs/content.md

   `href` adds a link on the image.

-  `large` the large version of the image. the large image can have a different aspect ratio than the small one, which is the difference between art direction and responsitivity.
+  `large` the large version of the image.
+The large image can have a different aspect ratio than the small one, which is the difference between art direction and responsitivity.

   `loading` this is either "lazy" for [lazy loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) (default value) or "eager" for non-lazy loading.